riikkayoki/riikkayoki/README.md

 ## Hello :wave:, I'm Riikka!

 I am a Python-focused software developer with background in economics and business administration.
-I have a passion for creating quality-oriented and user-friendly software.
 I am actively **seeking an internship in software engineering**.

 Currently, I am working on a birthday reminder telegram bot utilizing Python and a sensor data visualization application (group project), utilizing technologies such as JavaScript, React, TypeScript, Node.js, MongoDB, and Docker.
 My recent projects can be found on my profile.